 DESIGN 2030 NOW

-During the 2015 Social Good Summit, world leaders adopted the Sustainable Development Goals.
-In 109 locations around the world, people discussed these 17 Global Goals and what they would mean for their lives.
-This year we will take action, once again.
-We, the United Nations Development Programme and MediaLAB Amsterdam (Amsterdam University of Applied Sciences), are inviting you to join the 2nd edition of the #GlobalGoalsJam.
+The United Nations Development Programme and MediaLAB Amsterdam (Amsterdam University of Applied Sciences), are inviting you to join the 2nd edition of the #GlobalGoalsJam.
 Join us to design interventions for the Sustainable Development Goals that matter most to you.
-Connecting Today, Creating Tomorrow.
 Let's #Design2030Now!

 The #GlobalGoalsJam 2017 is a two day event consisting of short design sprints.
 Creative teams of designers, developers and Jammers from the local community work together using a tailored toolkit.
 Together, we will create interventions aimed at short term targets in support of the long term goals.
 Do you want to join a global community of change-makers, ranging from Rio de Janeiro, Accra, Copenhagen to Amman, Delhi, Fukuoka and more?
 Join us to Design 2030 Now!